Clerk-Magistrate Hearing in Massachusetts

 The rules of evidence do not apply to these hearings.
 However, witnesses may be called by the applicant.
 The respondent then has a right to respond by offering testimony, calling witnesses, presenting evidence in his or her own defense, and having an attorney speak on his or her behalf.

-It should be noted that any statements made during this hearing by the respondent may be used against the respondent in later proceedings, such as in connection with a criminal prosecution.
+Any statements made during this hearing by the respondent may be used against the respondent in later proceedings, such as in connection with a criminal prosecution.
 Therefore, it is highly advised that respondents retain experienced criminal defense counsel for representation during this process.

 After hearing from both sides, the Clerk-Magistrate will determine if probable cause exists to support the allegations set forth in the application for criminal complaint.
 Probable cause is the standard of proof applied to determine whether formal charges should be issued.
 This is a very low standard where a Clerk-Magistrate must be persuaded that “more likely than not,” that there exists reason to believe, based on specific and articulable facts, that the accused person committed the crime alleged.